 The Ypsilanti Automotive Heritage Museum sits on the southeast corner of East Cross and North River.
-The land was deeded by the government to Hiram Johns on April 22, 1824.
-At the cross roads in Ypsilanti’s Depot Town, the corner has a history as old as the City itself.
-Birdseye maps of Ypsilanti in 1865 and 1890 show a one story reverse gable structure on the site.
+The land was deeded by the government to Hiram Johnson on April 22, 1824.
+At the crossroads in Ypsilanti’s Depot Town, the corner has a history as old as the City itself.
+Birdseye maps of Ypsilanti in 1865 and 1890 show a one-story reverse gable structure on the site.
 The building may have started as a residence but became a cooper shop making wood barrels.

 In 1892, the Ypsilanti Electric Company built a structure on the site that is now the Hudson garage in the museum.
 The Washtenaw Electric Company purchased all of the equipment and assets in 1900.
 Washtenaw Electric became Washtenaw Light and Power Company in 1903.

 Comstock Sash Lock & Novelty Company purchased the property in 1903.
 They became Michigan Pressed Steel Company in 1905 and occupied the building until 1916.
 A kerosene heater on display in the museum was manufactured by Michigan Pressed Steel.

 The automotive history of the building started in 1917 when Joseph Thompson occupied the property and opened the first Dodge dealership outside of Detroit.
 In 1921, Thompson added the large addition to the west side of the building which is now the Hudson showroom.
 In 1926, Thompson moved his dealership to Michigan Avenue where many auto dealers were locating.

 Scott Sturtevant moved in with his Willys Overland dealership in 1927.
 He stayed until 1929.
 Probably because of the Great Depression, the building sat empty for a period of time.